cn-uofbasel/ccn-lite/doc/README-omnetpp.md

-Some additional developer's documentation providing an overview of the software architecture of the OMNeT++ wrapper of CCN-lite, the current scenario configuration options, the OMNeT++ message definitions and the function of the various modules can be found in the `$CCNL_HOME/src/doc/omnet/` directory of the CCN-lite source tree.
+Some additional developer's documentation providing an overview of the software architecture of the OMNeT++ wrapper of CCN-lite, the current scenario configuration options, the OMNeT++ message definitions and the function of the various modules is described in the getting started document found at `$CCNL_HOME/doc/internal/omnetpp-getting-started.pdf`.

 ### OMNeT++ code base